Tuxedo Park, New York: History

-During the 1920s a new hospital and a high school were built through the generosity of a few Tuxedo Park residents, including John Insley Blair.
-In the years following the Great Depression, however, Tuxedo Park lost many of its socialites and wealthy inhabitants, but attracted a few new ones, as well.
-One of the new residences was built by Angier Biddle Duke, (cousin to Doris Duke), whose father-in-law, George Baker St. George, was an original resident of Tuxedo.
-St. George purchased and built for Duke and his wife, Priscilla St George, a new estate, "Duck Hollow".
-Duck Hollow was the last built estate in Tuxedo Park by the old "blue blood elite".
+During the 1920s, a new hospital and a high school were built through the generosity of a few Tuxedo Park residents, including John Insley Blair.
+In the years following the Great Depression, however, Tuxedo Park lost many of its socialites and wealthy inhabitants, but it attracted some new ones as well.
+One of the new residences was built by Angier Biddle Duke (cousin to Doris Duke), whose father-in-law, George Baker St. George, was an original resident of Tuxedo.
+St. George purchased and built for Duke and his wife, Priscilla St. George, a new estate named "Duck Hollow".
+Duck Hollow was the last estate built in Tuxedo Park by the old "blue blood elite".
 While Duke and his wife were traveling abroad, as most elites did at that time, St. George had landscape architect Arthur P. Kroll landscape the property.
 By the time the Dukes returned from Europe, the property had been transformed and appeared to have been there for over 100 years.

 The area known as Tuxedo Park separated from the Town of Tuxedo and became incorporated in 1952, adopting the village form of government.
-Today it includes 2,050 acre, of which 355 acre includes three lakes, and about 330 housing units in 340 structures.
-Other newer housing developments outside of the gated Village of Tuxedo Park but in the Town of Tuxedo include the Tuxedo Heights Condominiums in Southfields built in 1971 on the site of a former bed factory, the Mountain View Apartments near the Sloatsburg line, and The Woodlands at Tuxedo (townhomes HOA) in the Eagle Valley section.
-The former private mansion residence of Loomis of Alfred Lee Loomis is sometimes referred to as the Loomis Laboratory, and it is now private rental apartments inside the Village of Tuxedo Park.
+Today, it includes 2,050 acre, of which 355 acre includes three lakes, and about 330 housing units in 340 structures.
+Other newer housing developments outside of the gated Village of Tuxedo Park but in the Town of Tuxedo include the Tuxedo Heights Condominiums in Southfields, built in 1971 on the site of a former bed factory, the Mountain View Apartments near the Sloatsburg line, and The Woodlands at Tuxedo (townhomes HOA) in the Eagle Valley section.
+The former mansion of Alfred Lee Loomis is sometimes referred to as the Loomis Laboratory, and it is now private rental apartments inside the Village of Tuxedo Park.